LottieFiles/lottie-docs/CONTRIBUTING.md

 If you need to make changes to the schema, edit the individual files then run the merge script to get the final one.

+Please use unique naming for `title` property because it's important for auto-generating-type tools.
+For example, if you need to auto-convert JSON-Schema into Typescript (TS), the `title` naming will be utilized for Interface and Type.

 Some places in the documentation pull information from the unified schema file so you will only see them if you merge the files.